cypress-io/cypress/packages/frontend-shared/README.md

 ### Development Workflow
 We recommend component-based test driven development.
 More details in the [Testing Practices](../../guides/testing-strategy-and-styleguide.md) guide.
 To make changes to an existing component:

-1. Open Cypress and got to the spec that covers the component (often it's 1:1 but sometimes components are tested via their parents)
+1. Open Cypress and go to the spec that covers the component (often it's 1:1 but sometimes components are tested via their parents)
 1. Update the test to reflect the desired change (or part of it)
-1. Implement the Change in the component
+1. Implement the change in the component
 1. Add Percy snapshot for any new unique states covered by the change

 To create a new component: